flare-foundation/state-connector-attestation-types/attestation-types/00005-trustline-issuance.md

 ## Verification rules

 - There must be an account associated with provided address
-- address had to be founded later that system bottom block number and upperBoundProof
+- Address must be funded later than system bottom block number and upperBoundProof
-- Call XRPL [`account_info`](https://xrpl.org/account_info.html) and check
+- Call XRPL [`account_info`](https://xrpl.org/account_info.html) and check:

   - account must have rippling enabled (flag `lsfDefaultRipple` is set)
   - account must have disabled master key (flag `lsfDisableMaster` is set)
   - account must have set the regular key to account_one (`rrrrrrrrrrrrrrrrrrrrBZbvji`)

-- there can only be two payment transaction associated with this address
+- There can only be two `Payment` transactions associated with this address
-  - founding account transaction done in past 2 days
+  - 1. Account funding transaction done in past 2 days
-  - one token transfer transaction from which we extract
+  - 2. Token issuance transaction from which we extract:
     - CurrencyCode
     - Value
     - Issuer